-- Conduct a roughing operation beforehand - ► Ensure that the control can pre-position the tool at rapid traverse without colliding with the workpiece - This cycle can only be executed in the FUNCTION MODE MILL machining mode. - The control automatically pre-positions the tool in the tool axis.
-Make sure to program Q204 2ND SET-UP CLEARANCE correctly. - The control reduces the plunging depth to the LCUTS cutting edge length defined in the tool table if the cutting edge length is shorter than the Q202 plunging depth programmed in the cycle. - If the slot width is greater than twice the tool diameter, the control roughs the slot correspondingly from the inside out.
+- Conduct a roughing operation beforehand - Ensure that the control can pre-position the tool at rapid traverse without colliding with the workpiece - This cycle can only be executed in the FUNCTION MODE MILL machining mode. - The control automatically pre-positions the tool in the tool axis.
+Make sure to program Q204 2ND SET-UP CLEARANCE correctly. - This cycle finishes Q369 ALLOWANCE FOR FLOOR with only one infeed.
+Parameter Q338 INFEED FOR FINISHING has no effect on Q369.
+Q338 is effective in finishing of Q368 ALLOWANCE FOR SIDE. - The control reduces the plunging depth to the LCUTS cutting edge length defined in the tool table if the cutting edge length is shorter than the Q202 plunging depth programmed in the cycle. - If the slot width is greater than twice the tool diameter, the control roughs the slot correspondingly from the inside out.
 You can therefore mill any slots with small tools, too. - This cycle monitors the defined usable length LU of the tool.
 If the LU value is less than the DEPTH Q201, the control will display an error message. - The control uses the RCUTS value in the cycle to monitor noncenter-cut tools and to prevent the tool from front-face touching.
 If necessary, the control interrupts machining and issues an error message.